A Story of My Turning Points

 I was also always very spiritual.
 I always knew that there was a lot more going on than just our physical body and world.
 My grandfather and uncle were both ministers as well.

 My spiritual beliefs were cemented one day when I was 14 years old.
 I was chatting with my grandpa, asking him why in the world he would ever become a minister.
-(When you have family in the ministry, you learn very quickly that was a very hard life living an raising a family in a fishbowl, feeling required to respond and alter your life based on the judgements and issues of the congregation… And don’t even get me started about the politics coming from “on high” in the church!)
+(When you have family in the ministry, you learn very quickly that was a very hard life living an raising a family in a fishbowl, feeling required to respond and alter your life based on the judgements and issues of the congregation… And don’t even get me started about the politics that happened within the church!)

 My grandpa told me that he had actually always wanted to be a pilot.
 But then one day in his early 20s, he “heard the call” to become a minister.